beratuslu/jokes-app-back-end/README.md

 ### Dependencies
 1. NodeJS (preferably the version recommended for most users)
-1. MySQL (e.g. via a package like XAMPP or WAMP or you can use Docker - https://dzone.com/articles/docker-for-mac-mysql-setup)
+1. MySQL (Embedded in _mysql you will find a docker-compose file or e.g. have it available via a package like XAMPP or WAMP)
 1. NPM packages (also see package.json for versions);
     1. Sequelize installed globally (https://www.npmjs.com/package/sequelize)
     2. Sequelize-cli installed globally (https://www.npmjs.com/package/sequelize-cli)